tyconsulting/blog.tyang.github.io/_posts/2014/2014-06-30-opsmgr-2012-self-maintenance-management-pack-2-4-0-0.md

   - MP Authoring
   - SCOM
 ---
-This blog has been a bit quiet lately because of 2 reasons: FIFA World Cup and I’ve been updating the OpsMgr 2012 Self Maintenance MP. :)
+This blog has been a bit quiet lately because of 2 reasons: FIFA World Cup and I’ve been updating the OpsMgr 2012 Self Maintenance MP. :smiley:

 <strong>What’s new in version 2.4.0.0?</strong>
 <ul>